 • Periodic use of disinfectant sprayer to sanitize dining and service areas.

-Yes, but with limitations.
 Gander Dining Hall will have limited seating available.
-Based on current public health guidelines, we anticipate occupancy will be limited to 50% of the building’s authorized fire code occupancy.
+Based on current public health guidelines, we anticipate occupancy will be limited to 25% of the building’s authorized fire code occupancy.
 Additional outdoor seating will also be available outside Gander Dining Hall.
 All seating will be removed from inside Louie’s and Starbucks.
 Food and beverages from Louie’s, Starbucks and The M Store will be carryout only, with limited outdoor seating available.
-We are exploring options to create additional outdoor seating to increase capacity.

 A limited menu will be available for delivery, with specific hours for delivery and specific drop-off locations for each residential facility.